hcilab/HoloLensBoxAndBlocks/README.md

     * you will need to install processing libraries to be able to run the project
         * these are the libraries that you need and this is how to install them

+### Important Note

+For detailed descriptions of all prefabs and scripts in this project, please refer to the `README.md` file in the *Assets* directory

 ## Running the Project

 The project can be played either from the Unity Editor or deployed to the HoloLens as a UWP app.
 Each require slightly different steps and setup.